-The creator movement is entering primetime, and so is Circle with a fresh $4M – TechCrunch
+The creator movement is entering prime time, and so is Circle with a fresh $4M – TechCrunch

 Given the company’s early stage, product development remains the highest priority.
 “Our approach is like a Notion,” Yadav said, describing how Circle allows its communities to stitch together “building blocks” to lay out pages.
 Circle’s primary mode is through a Space, where community members can discuss topics with each other and the creator as well.
 Communities built on Circle can be white-labeled, with their own custom domains.

-Circle’s ultimate goal is to integrate every tool a creator needs to engage with a customer under one roof, from publishing newsletters and podcasts to setting up streaming, event ticket sales, merchandise, and event calendars — all buttressed by a payments layer.
+Circle’s ultimate goal is to integrate under one roof every tool a creator needs to engage with a customer, from publishing newsletters and podcasts to setting up streaming, event ticket sales, merchandise and event calendars — all buttressed by a payments layer.
 Many of those features remain to be built on top of the company’s core community platform, but Yadav and his team are certainly ambitious in their expansive scope.

-Circle’s team is now 20 people, with team members in Europe, India, Australia, and across the United States.
+Circle’s team is now 20 people, with team members in Europe, India, Australia and across the United States.